SidSong01/Artificial-Intelligence-assignments/README.md

 Licience information is included in the codes.

-* # Detailed information can be found in different folders.
+* # Detailed information and description can be found in different folders.